juju/docs/src/en/models-cmr-scene-2.md

 for a given user, what offers they might relate to, regardless of whether there are existing relations (which is what the tabular view shows).

-To list a specific offer:
+To list a specific offer (here named 'mysql'):

 ```bash
 juju offers mysql